Clicky02/PythonGeneticTesting/README.md

 -   Experiment with different options to determine what yields the best results
 -   Add a branch coverage fitness function
 -   Add more supported types
+-   Add interchangable crossover functions
+-   Add argument type inference when no type hints are present